wakproductions/schwab-api-ruby/README.md

 # TD Ameritrade API gem for Ruby

-This is a gem for connecting to the OAuth/JSON-based TD Ameritrade Developers API released in 2018.
-Go to https://developer.tdameritrade.com/ for the official documentation and to create your OAuth application.
+This is a gem for connecting to the OAuth/JSON-based Schwab API released in 2018.
+Go to https://beta-developer.schwab.com/ to create your OAuth application login and view the official documentation.

 For a gem that allows you to connect to the older version of the TDAmeritrade API, go to https://github.com/wakproductions/tdameritrade_api